 Less than 100 feet away from her was a guy in a bulldozer fixing the track after the unseasonal rains that had washed out some of them.
 But the lioness lay there unperturbed; the noise from the bull dozer not bothering her at all.

-After watching her for a while, we headed for a review of the Mara Intrepids Camp.
+After watching the lioness for a while, we headed for a review of the Mara Intrepids Camp.
 Once done, on our way to next camp, we pass another vehicle and our driver guide Daniel has a little chit chat with them.

 Daniel tells us there’s a surprise in store for us.
 There was a spotting.